Let’s talk first jobs and ice cream.

 Taste and adjust flavors, adding more banana or dates for sweetness, cacao for chocolate flavor, and peanut butter for saltiness.
 Optional: Add a handful of ice for extra thickness.

-Serves 1 generously.
+Serves 1 generously (as original recipe is written).
 Best when fresh, though leftovers will keep covered in the fridge for up to 24 hours.
 You could even freeze this into popsicles!

 - Calories: 382

 - Fat: 21g